DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 ### Verify installation

-You can verify everything was successful by reviewing the status of running pods using the following command:
+Verify everything was successful by reviewing the status of running pods using the following command:

 `kubectl get pods`{{execute T1}}